Cost of the Crisis: Taking Stock on the Fourth Anniversary of the Financial Meltdown

 Cost of the Crisis

-The financial crisis of 2008-09 did deep and lasting harm to a huge number of American lives.
-Millions of people lost jobs or homes; many more millions were injured by sharp declines in property values, retirement savings, income, household wealth, and over-all prosperity.
+The financial crisis of 2007-09 caused deep and lasting harm.
+Millions of Americans lost jobs or homes; many more millions suffered sharp declines in property values, retirement savings, income, household wealth, and over-all prosperity.
 Not since the Great Depression has the United States or the world experienced such a dramatic erosion of wealth.

-The crisis triggered the nation’s longest recession since World War Two, from which the economy is recovering at a painfully slow pace – a pattern in line with the experience of past financial meltdowns both here and around the world.
-Even today, unemployment remains over 8 percent, up from a pre-crisis rate of 5 percent, representing a net increase of more than five million people.
-Meanwhile, the average duration of unemployment has more than doubled, from 16.4 weeks at the end of 2007 to 38 weeks today, according to the Bureau of Labor Statistics.
+The crisis triggered the nation’s longest recession since World War Two, from which the economy is recovering at a painfully slow pace – a pattern in line with past financial meltdowns both here and around the world.
+Even today, unemployment remains close to 8 percent, up from a pre-crisis rate of 5 percent, representing a net increase of more than five million people.
+Meanwhile, the average duration of unemployment has more than doubled, from 16.4 weeks at the end of 2007 to 38 weeks, according to the Bureau of Labor Statistics.

-There is no way to put a dollar figure on all the costs, but this document reviews the dimensions where such an exercise is meaningful.
+While there is no way to put a dollar figure on all the costs, this document reviews the dimensions where such an exercise is meaningful.

 JOBS & INCOMES

-- During or immediately following the recession, which officially ran from December 2007 through June 2009, 8.8 million Americans (roughly 1 in 20 full-time workers) lost their jobs.
-By contrast, as the Associated Press points out, the nation lost just 2.8 million jobs in the 1981-82 recession.
+• During or immediately following the recession, which officially ran from December 2007 through June 2009, 8.8 million Americans (roughly 1 in 20 full-time workers) lost their jobs.
+By contrast, the nation lost just 2.8 million jobs in the 1981-82 recession, according to the Associated Press.

-- Between April 2008 and October 2009, the unemployment rate doubled from 5 to 10 percent, reaching its highest level (adjusting for demographic shifts in the workforce) since the 1930s, according to the Bureau of Labor Statistics.
+• Between April 2008 and October 2009, the unemployment rate doubled from 5 to 10 percent, its highest level (adjusting for demographic shifts in the workforce) since the 1930s, according to the Bureau of Labor Statistics.

 POVERTY